-Table 1: Problem Areas Problem Area Innovation Output User benefits analysis approaches do not provide fine grained enough identification of Novel semi- or fully- automatic analysis algorithms to assist in annotating content; interaction with the user to allow efficient search and identification of similar regions or events across media.; better automated identification of concepts through complementary material analysis level annotation of fragments of audiovisual material (WP1), incorporating conceptual annotation support through complementary Web more efficiently and effectively annotate annotation schemes are not sufficient for unambiguous retrieval and packaging of Connected Media reference of media fragments and for the annotation of media in terms of conceptual broadcasters and providers of added value services can share and re-use annotations content to standardization services over Web or TV use fixed, manually created interfaces for user interaction, and rely content presentation specifications will abstract from their final form, allowing for user and context personalization; multimedia presentations around selected concepts will for the on-the-fly construction of user interfaces and multimedia presentations (WP3), an adaptation engine for the dynamic personalization of offer a wider range of new innovative services at lower cost (re-using Web content) and with greater personalization (increasing potential paradigms to audiovisual material, including online video or IP-based television, do not present a tight integration with New services will be enabled where consumers of audiovisual material may have instant access to information about concepts represented in the viewed material platform will integrate all components produced in the project (WP5) and provide the basis for the new viewers and larger market share through exclusive use of content in services.
-Viewers have access to new added value services in association bringing interactive media into mainstream markets have not (yet) been successful (of course, none of these provides what ConnectME will development of business plans, to ensure that project results can be converted into enterpreneurship and development of the interfaces will be carried out closely with the end user (WP3).
+be generated on the fly ns to user activity, behaviour and context (WP4) Current access paradigms to audiovisual material, including online video or TV, do not present a tight integration with associated content in the global Web New services will be enabled where consumers of audiovisual material may have instant access to information about concepts represented in the viewed material A ConnectME platform will integrate all components produced in the project (WP5) and provide the basis for the implementation of individual scenarios (WP6) Content owners and providers can win new viewers and larger market share through exclusive use of content in services.
+Viewers have access to new added value services in association with TV/video viewing Current efforts at bringing interactive media into mainstream markets have not (yet) been successful (of course, none of these provides what ConnectME will provide) In the project, a specific work package shall be dedicated to addressing the issues of exploitation, including the development of business plans, to ensure that project results can be converted into enterpreneurship and new market opportunities In particular, the development of the interfaces will be carried out closely with the end user (WP3).
 The scenarios will be trialed with users (WP6).
-A dedicated effort will and users of the technology are supported in their investment decisions.
-Potential enterpreneurs and innovators are supported in their business plans and
+A dedicated effort will be made on developing business plans and promoting exploitation of project results (WP8).
+Potential purchasers and users of the technology are supported in their investment decisions.
+Potential enterpreneurs and innovators are supported in their business plans and funding applications.